Vectren Energy Delivery of Ohio's Standard Choice Offer

 How are the SCO and DSS rates set?

 The SCO and DSS rates are identical and change monthly based on the NYMEX month-end settlement price for natural gas, plus a “Retail Price Adjustment” that is determined in the annual auction.
 The retail price adjustment reflects the winning bidders’ estimates of their cost to deliver natural gas from the production area to Vectren’s service area.
 SCO customers pay county sales tax on the supply portion of their gas bill and DSS customers pay an excise tax.

 What are the current rates?

-Until April 31, 2015, Vectren’s retail price adjustment is set at $1.05 per thousand cubic feet (Mcf).
+From April 1, 2014 through March 31, 2015, Vectren’s retail price adjustment is $0.105 per hundred cubic feet (ccf).
 Customers can take that price and add to it the NYMEX month-end settlement price to get a preview of the following month’s SCO and DSS rates.

 What are the NYMEX and the month-end settlement price?

 The NYMEX, or New York Mercantile Exchange, is a “stock market” for energy commodities.
 It sets a daily national market price for natural gas.
 Demand for natural gas is seasonal, and the NYMEX price can change dramatically from one month to the next.
 Variables including supply and demand and the weather can cause prices to fluctuate.
 The NYMEX month-end settlement price is set on the third business day from the end of the previous month.

 Do the auctions result in SCO customers having a different gas supplier?